p2635/en.javascript.info/1-js/02-first-steps/05-types/article.md

 - `NaN` represents a computational error.
 It is a result of an incorrect or an undefined mathematical operation, for instance:

     ```js run
-    alert( "not a number" / 2 ); // NaN, such division is erroneous
+    alert( "not a number" / 2 ); // NaN, this division is erroneous
     ```

     `NaN` is sticky.
 Any further mathematical operation on `NaN` returns `NaN`: